suvam0451/dhaaga/.github/pull_request_template.md

 <What does this PR do?>

-### 📝 License Disclaimer
+### 📝 Dual License Disclaimer

-This project accepts contributions under MIT license only.
+One of my derivatives projects (i.e. - PebbleTalk) benefits from Dhaaga's bridge framework and is currently not open source.

-This lets me add and bundle purchased/licensed art assets outside the codebase, while benefitting from sublicensed copyleft protection as an indie publisher.
+Therefore, for license compatibility, I can accept incoming contributions here under the MIT license only, unfortunately.

-I value your hard work.
-So, I want to make sure you are okay with this arrangement 😄
+I value your time and effort.
+So, I am obliged to disclose this and make sure you are comfortable with this arrangement 😄

 - [ ] I allow my contributions to be licensed under the MIT license.